HekmatTaherinejad95/Akula_Robot/README.md

 # Akula_Robot
 All instructions to launch and run the Akula robot.

+(Please be aware the oreder of instructions in the steps does matter)

 ## Step 0
-Turn on the robot with the power button behind the robot:
+Before doing anything else, turn on the robot with the power button behind the robot:

 <img src="images/photo1689693344.jpeg" width="150"/>